WilliamCJacobsen/Nerdbank/README.md

 - Node.js
 - npm
-- Bank account at Sparebank1 Østlandet
+- Bank account at Sparebank1
 - Some money in said bank

 ## Access to the API